yieldprotocol/docs-v2/faq.md

 ### Can anyone set up a new series?

-No. Series are managed by Yield governance.
+No. Series are created manually for now and will be managed by Yield governance in the future.

 ### What happens if I don't close the loan at the time of maturity?